From the 1966 Hagstrom catalogue

 The sensational Hagstom 12 string electric guitar - projects the full rich quality sound effects of 5 guitars... adds pulsating excitement, amazingly increased tonal range PLUS musical fire to your performance

-According to the Hagstrom shipping data, a total of 3484 units were produced, in four batches, although it seems at least one batch is missing from these records.
-The guitar below, from batch 706, is not listed in Hagstrom shipping data, and so production may have continued beyond 1967, especially as the model was featured on the cover of the 1968 Hagstrom catalogue
+According to the Hagstrom shipping data, a total of 3484 units were produced, in four batches, although it seems at least one, maybe two batches are missing from these records.
+The guitar below, from batch 706, is not listed in Hagstrom shipping data, and so production may have continued beyond 1967, especially as the model was featured on the cover of the 1968 Hagstrom catalogue.

 The controls on Hagstrom guitars at this time were a little different to those of their competitors.
 No tone pot, just a volume.
 Flick switches to select pickups, and two more to activate the tone and mute modes.
 Check out the soundclips to hear what effect these have on the instruments sound.